A Survey on Cross-Lingual Summarization: Introduction

 \section{Introduction}

 To help people efficiently grasp the gist of documents in a foreign language, Cross-Lingual Summarization (XLS) aims to generate a summary in the target language from the given document(s) in a different source language.
-This task could be regarded as a combination of monolingual summarization (MS) and machine translation (MT), both of which are unsolved natural language processing (NLP) tasks and have been continuously studied for decades~\cite{Paice1990ConstructingLA,brown-etal-1993-mathematics}, which makes XLS a challenging task.
+This task could be regarded as a combination of monolingual summarization (MS) and machine translation (MT), both of which are unsolved natural language processing (NLP) tasks and have been continuously studied for decades~\cite{Paice1990ConstructingLA,brown-etal-1993-mathematics}. \modi{XLS is an extremely challenging task: (1) from the perspective of data, unlike MS, naturally occurring documents in a source language paired with the corresponding summaries in different target languages are rare, making it difficult to collect large-scale and human-annotated datasets~\cite{ladhak-etal-2020-wikilingua,perez-beltrachini-lapata-2021-models}; (2) from the perspective of models, XLS requires both the abilities to translate and summarize, which makes it hard to generate accurate summaries by directly conducting XLS~\cite{cao-etal-2020-jointly}.}

-Though its great practical significance, XLS has attracted a little attention~\cite{Leuski2003CrosslingualCE,wan-etal-2010-cross} in the statistical learning era due to its difficulties and the scarcity of parallel corpus.
+\modi{Despite its importance}, XLS has attracted a little attention~\cite{Leuski2003CrosslingualCE,wan-etal-2010-cross} in the statistical learning era due to its difficulties and the scarcity of parallel corpus.
 Recent years have witnessed the rapid development of neural networks, especially the emergence of pre-trained encoder-decoder models~\cite{Zhang2020PEGASUSPW,Raffel2020ExploringTL,lewis-etal-2020-bart,Liu2020MultilingualDP,Tang2020MultilingualTW,Xue2021mT5AM}, making neural summarizers and translators achieve impressive performance.
-Meanwhile, creating large-scale XLS datasets has proven feasible by utilizing existing MS datasets~\cite{zhu-etal-2019-ncls,Wang2022ClidSumAB} or Internet resources~\cite{ladhak-etal-2020-wikilingua,perez-beltrachini-lapata-2021-models}.
-Both above successes have laid the foundation for the XLS research field and gradually attracted interest in XLS.
+Meanwhile, creating large-scale XLS datasets has proven feasible by utilizing existing MS datasets~\cite{zhu-etal-2019-ncls,Wang2022ClidSumAB} or Internet resources~\cite{ladhak-etal-2020-wikilingua,perez-beltrachini-lapata-2021-models}. \modi{The aforementioned} successes have laid the foundation for the XLS research field and gradually attracted interest in XLS.
 In particular, recent researchers put their efforts into solving XLS task and published more than 20 papers over the past five years.
 Nevertheless, there still lacks a systematic review of progresses, challenges and opportunities of XLS.